gaperton/React-MVx/documentation/02_API_Reference/04_Record/03_Transactions_and_Events.md

+### How record updates are processed

 Record changes occure in the scope of transactions.
 Record triggers the set of events during the transaction.
-Transaction is executed in three phases.
+Transaction is executed in three steps.

 1. Apply all the changes to the record and nested records and collections.
 2. Send `change:[attribute]` *(record, value, options)* events for each attribute which has been updated (including nested objects).